Working Papers

 Work-In-Progress

-Summary: We estimate slum cover in Bangalore with Convolutional Neural Networks using training data on slums in Mumbai.
+Summary: We attempt to estimate slum cover and deprivation in identified slums in Bangalore with Convolutional Neural Networks using training data on slums in Mumbai.

 "Linking India’s economic and mobility transitions: A theory of services-led structural transformation and translocal householding" with Gregory F. Randolph.